Chinese unification: Pan-Blue interpretation

-Kinmen has a prominent white wall with giant red characters "三民主義統一中國" meaning "Reunify China under the Three Principles of the People.

 Pan-Green interpretation

-The views of the Pan-Green camp, though they are diverse, tend to be characterised by Taiwanese nationalism.
+The views of the Pan-Green camp, though they are diverse, tend to be characterized by Taiwanese nationalism.
 Hence, most within the Pan-Green camp are opposed to the idea of Taiwan being part of China.
 Still, most within the Pan-Green camp accept certain historical facts which suggest that Taiwan was part of China.
-The common Pan-Green view accepts that Taiwan was controlled by a regime in mainland China between 1683 and 1895, though many characterise this as a period of constant rebellion, or suppression of identity (or discovery of a new identity), or colonization by the foreign Manchu people.
+The common Pan-Green view accepts that Taiwan was controlled by a regime in mainland China between 1683 and 1895, though many characterize this as a period of constant rebellion, or suppression of identity (or discovery of a new identity), or colonization by the foreign Manchu people.
 While most among the Pan-Green camp accept that the transition from Chinese to Japanese rule in 1895 was violent and tragic, many believe that rule under the Japanese was either more benevolent than rule under the Chinese (both KMT and Qing) or more productive.
 Hence, most Pan-Green do not support the notion that Taiwan was part of China between 1895 and 1945, and neither the notion that there was a strong Chinese unification sentiment in Taiwan at that time.
 "Dark Green" members of the Pan-Green camp generally do not believe that the Treaty of Shimonoseki was ever nullified.
-Certain sources claim that attempts were made to nullify the treaty, but that these attempts were either illegal or futile, whereas other sources claim that the notion that the treaty was ever nullified is a complete fabrication by the KMT in modern times, i.e. an example of historical revisionism; similarly, the 1992 Consensus is also commonly seen as a fabrication or misinterpretation.
-These sources thus believe that Taiwan is not currently part of China, and has not been part of China since 1895.
-There is some disagreement over whether Taiwan is still legally part of Japan or is neither legally part of China nor Japan.
+Certain sources claim that attempts were made to nullify the treaty, but that these attempts were either illegal or futile, whereas other sources claim that the notion that the treaty was ever nullified is a complete fabrication by the KMT in modern times.